101045330/a3desn3035-main/README.md

 # Assignment 3

 ## Description
 This repository contains the files and code for Assignment 3.

-The purpose of this assignment is to demonstrate skills and knowledge in [insert specific topics or skills related to the assignment].
+### Objective
+Building upon our experience with React / Next.JS and npm, this repository is developed and deployed as a React-based website using GitHub Pages.
+This project reused assets from the previous tasks and submissions.

 ## Table of Contents